|

 In Florida, as well as all over the wide United States, the powerful narcotic, Fentanyl has been showing up in headlines left and right these days.
 First it was different prominent people dying from overdoses on the opioid drug.
 Prince died with a cocktail of substances in him, but one of the driving factors for the iconic musician’s tragic death was the presence of Fentanyl in the mix.
 But these days we are waking up to articles about not only fatal overdoses of those using the drug, but also ordinary people, especially first responders, at risk of coming into contact with Fentanyl and not knowing how to safely handle it.
 From police officers to prison guards, public servants and public responders of all kinds are learning that they have no idea how to deal with the drug when they come in contact with it.
 The drug can be dangerous in all of its various forms, but one of the ways it can be most dangerous is when it is in powder form and it comes into contact with your eyes, or is breathed in through your mouth or nose.

-According to The Associated Press (view the article), In an Ohio prison, thirty people had to be treated due to exposure to what is believed to be heroin and fentanyl.
+According to The Associated Press, in an Ohio prison, thirty people had to be treated due to exposure to what is believed to be heroin and fentanyl.
 The prison was put on lock down and those affected were taken to the hospital.
 In sterling Massachusetts after responding to what was believed to be a fatal overdose, police were possibly exposed to large amounts of Fentanyl.
 They began to experience symptoms of dizziness and nausea.
 Stories like this are becoming more prevalent in everyone’s news feeds as the opioid crisis changes from a prescription pain pill crisis, to a specifically Fentanyl crisis.
 Opioids of all kinds are, of course, still incredibly dangerous, but the prevalence of Fentanyl combined with its potency is a crisis all on its own.

 What is Fentanyl